Ada-Developers-Academy/core-cs-fundamentals/recursion/intro-to-recursion.md

 <br />

 A painted self portrait where the artist was painting a self portrait of themselves painting a self portrait, and so on, could be recursive, as in the Droste effect.
 But a typical self portrait would not be recursive.

-##### !end-answer
-##### !explanation

-A Sierpiński triangle made up of other Sierpiński triangles is defined by referring to itself.

-Calculating the fibonacci sequence follows a recursive algorithm.
-Its solution depends on the solutions of smaller versions of the same problem.

 ##### !end-explanation
 ### !end-challenge